Support for research and practice

 This course helps prepare graduate students to be effective educators while fostering a community of shared ideas.
 Designed to support graduate students while they are teaching their self-designed course in RISD's Wintersession, the course is a practicum in which participants discuss practical and theoretical concerns related to collegiate teaching and learning.
 As a forum, the course provides a space for group reflection on teaching experiences and challenges in addition to developing effective learning and assessment strategies.
 Through structured feedback from faculty, students evaluate their teaching effectiveness and document their development as teacher-scholars through preparing a well-designed teaching portfolio.
 As an immersive teaching and learning experience, graduate students will have an opportunity to share and apply knowledge of student learning and an awareness of student diversity to their discipline-focused art and design instruction.

-*If you are interested in receiving the Certificate in Collegiate Teaching in Art + Design upon graduating, this Collegiate Teaching Practicum course (GRAD-010G) is the second required course in this Certificate Program.
+If you are interested in receiving the Certificate in Collegiate Teaching in Art + Design upon graduating, the Collegiate Teaching Practicum course (GRAD-010G) is the second required course in this Certificate Program.
 A graduate student must have completed the first required course, TLAD-044G - Collegiate Teaching Preparation & Reflection, prior to taking GRAD-010G in order to receive the Certificate...no exceptions made.
-Visit TLAD if you are interested in pursuing a Certificate in Collegiate Teaching in Art + Design.
+Visit Teaching + Learning in Art + Design for more information.

 Department contacts for current students